 Germany adopts blockchain strategy and says no to Libra

-The German federal government passed on Wednesday (18 September) a comprehensive blockchain strategy with Berlin hopes will foster the technology and mitigate the risks regarding its implementation.
+The German federal government passed on Wednesday (18 September) a comprehensive blockchain strategy which Berlin hopes will foster the technology and mitigate the risks regarding its implementation.

 The strategy aims to unleash the potential of blockchain and distributed ledger technologies (DLT) in the country, supporting the digital transformation in several sectors and preventing risks related to their use and data abuses.